DIY Toolkit for Public Ed Advocacy

 - LHEC Advocacy Agenda

 - LHEC Advocacy Agenda for Board of Regents/NYSED

 Statewide Education Perspective:

-Other education organizations in NYS have also called on the Governor and State Legislators for funding and legislative/regulatory improvement for public education:
+Other education organizations in NYS have shared their legislative priorities for public education:

 Take Board action…